AdamJSc/prediction-league/docs/domain-knowledge.md

 Due to time constraints, there is currently no retry/cool-off mechanism or dead-letter handling for failed emails.
 However, this should be revisited in the future.

+Also consider replacing the in-memory queue with a hosted instance of RabbitMQ/PubSub etc.

 ### Adding a new Season

 To add a new [Season](#season), define an additional `Season` struct within the map provided by the function `domain.GetSeasonsColection()`.